 It is usually focal, rarely involves the amnion connective tissue, and does not result in necrosis of the amnion epithelium (57).

-VUE recurs in about 1/3 of Within chronic villitis there is a major etiologic division into infectious villitis versus villitis of unknown etiology (VUE).
+Within chronic villitis there is a major etiologic division into infectious villitis versus villitis of unknown etiology (VUE).

 Ogiltiga sedlar pund